GerHobbelt/HTMLawed/htmLawed_README.txt

   *  area, img - src, alt ('image')
   *  bdo - dir ('ltr')
   *  form - action
+  *  label - command
   *  map - name
   *  optgroup - label
   *  param - name
-  *  script - type ('text/javascript')
+  *  style - scoped
   *  textarea - rows ('10'), cols ('50')

   Additionally, with '$config["xml:lang"]' set to '1' or '2', if the 'lang' but not the 'xml:lang' attribute is declared, then the latter is added too, with a value copied from that of 'lang'.
 This is for better standard-compliance.
-With '$config["xml:lang"]' set to '2', the 'lang' attribute is removed (XHTML 1.1 specs).
+With '$config["xml:lang"]' set to '2', the 'lang' attribute is removed (XHTML 1.1 specifications).

   Note that the 'name' attribute for 'map', invalid in XHTML 1.1, is also transformed if required -- see section:- #3.4.6.